Summary

 Result

-As of February, 2023, SPD Group’s project team has been working on Roche’s project for more than 3.5 years.
+As of February, 2023, SPD Technology’s project team has been working on Roche’s project for more than 3.5 years.

-We have managed to dramatically reduce the possibility of Roche’s DNA-sequencing hardware and software suffering damages during the testing of edge cases, and have thus safeguarded and enhanced one of their major business processes.
+We have dramatically reduced the possibility of damage to Roche’s DNA-sequencing hardware and software during the testing of edge cases, thus safeguarding and enhancing one of their major business processes.